warlock1996/warlock1996/README.md

 # Hi there 👋

-# I am a javascript developer and enthusiast, i mostly work with vuejs, nuxtjs, nodejs.
+## I am a Full Stack JavaScipt Developer & I mostly work with MEVN Stack.

-🌱 I’m currently learning MongoDB, TypeScript & NodeJS.